-Skip to 0 minutes and 42 secondsaim to achieve two elimination targets by the year 2020: - First, managing trachomatous trichiasis (TT).
-How many trichiasis surgeries do we need to do to get rid of the TT backlog and how long will it take to achieve the elimination target of less than 1 trichiasis case per 1000 population - Second, reducing active trachoma.
+Skip to 0 minutes and 42 seconds aim to achieve two elimination targets: - First, managing trachomatous trichiasis (TT).
+How many trichiasis surgeries do we need to do to get rid of the TT backlog? and how long will it take to achieve the elimination target of a prevalence of TT cases unknown to the health system of less than 0.2% in adults aged 15 years and above?
+And second, reducing active trachoma.
 How many mass drug administration (MDA) cycles are required?
-How many antibiotics?
-And how long will it take to achieve a prevalence of TF less than 5% in children aged 1 to 9 years old?
+How many doses of antibiotics?
+And how long will it take to achieve a prevalence of TF less than 5% in children aged 1-9 years?
 Activities for F&E - facial cleanliness and environmental improvements - vary from place to place, and have locally agreed targets and indicators for monitoring.

-Skip to 4 minutes and 12 secondsto help monitor progress towards achieving targets: - Number of surgeries per outreach, per surgeon - Quality of surgeries provided per surgeon - Acceptance rate for surgeries at outreach campaigns.
-At the national level, the annual reports on the UIG per district are discussed.
+Skip to 2 minutes and 3 seconds to help monitor progress towards achieving targets: - Number of surgeries per outreach, per surgeon - Quality of surgeries provided per surgeon - Acceptance rate for surgeries at outreach campaigns.
+At the national level, the annual reports per district are discussed.
 If a district is on track then the team is congratulated.
 If the district is not on track, the district manager is asked to provide the key reasons and to give the team more support.
 The national task force should always ensure that district teams are provided with the appropriate resources, training and surgeon accreditation.

-Skip to 6 minutes and 5 secondson a journey: - How much petrol have we used so far? - How far have we gone?
-How far do we have to go? - Finally, did we get to the right destination on time as we planned, or not?
+Skip to 3 minutes and 53 seconds The use of data is like regularly measuring progress on a journey: - How much petrol have we used so far? - How far have we gone? - How far do we have to go? - And finally, did we get to the right destination on time as we planned, or not?

 Using data to make decisions at the local level